EVEREST | Nepal

 - State of the art communications tent and facilities

-- A 10m insulated, powered geodesic dome
+- 10-meter insulated, powered, geodesic dome

 - Cafe with barista and espresso machine and unlimited cappuccinos

-- Viewing windows overlooking the icefall,
+- Viewing windows overlooking the Khumbu Icefall

-- Raised, carpeted and even flooring, further insulating from the glacier
+- Raised, carpeted, and even flooring, further insulating from the glacier

 - Mud room entryway with shoe storage

-- Relaxation zone with couches, beanbags
+- Relaxation zone with couches and beanbags

 - Yoga and stretching area

-- Tables and chairs for working
+- Tables and chairs for working and relaxing

-- Training seminar venue (oxygen clinics etc)
+- Training seminar venue (oxygen clinics, etc.)

 - Charging stations for your devices